 Everest Base Camp Trekking Route:

-There is a set trekking route for EBC trekking that takes you through various villages, camping grounds and incredible isolated spots with magnificent views of the mountain panoramas.
+There is a set trekking route for EBC trekking that takes you through various villages, camping grounds and incredibly isolated spots with magnificent views of the mountain panoramas.

 - Way up: Kathmandu – Lukla – Phakding – Namche Bazaar – Tengboche – Dingboche – Lobuche – Gorak Shep – EBC